-In this section, provide a summarizing overview statement (3/4 page or less) that clearly and succinctly states:
+In this section, provide a summarizing overview statement (1/2 page or less) that is very specific to the proposal and clearly and succinctly states:

 - 1. WHY this project needs to be done (i.e., the context or problem to which it is responding; the opportunity, challenge, issue, or need the project would address). - 2.
 Overall GOALS of the project (e.g., reduce forest fragmentation, improve water quality) and the specific, direct OUTCOMES you aim to achieve (e.g., populations served, geographic areas served, resources impacted, species impacted). - 3.
 HOW the project will achieve those goals (i.e., the project itself and types of activities involved).